 What hardware configuration advice can you give for optimal performance?

-What hardware configuration is required for optimal performance once version 9.2 is released in 2013?
+What hardware configuration is required for optimal performance?

 - 64 bit operating system

-- Microsoft® Windows XP® Pro, Windows Vista® or Windows 7, or higher
+- Microsoft® Windows Vista®, Windows 7, Windows 8 or higher

 - If you encounter problems installing from a network drive please contact INTEGRATED Technical Support